Assisting classroom teachers in primary and secondary schools and delivering language tutoring sessions and workshops.

-Sign ups are now closed for this academic year.
-However you can still sign up to the language register and we will contact you should a school contact us that needs language support.
+However, you can still sign up to the language register and we will contact you should a school contact us that needs language support.

 If you wish to get involved next academic year and get more information, please contact the project leaders:

 Hi!
 I’m Emma, a second-year Law with French Law student.
 Last year, I volunteered as a French language tutor for yr.5 students at Finham Primary in Coventry.
 It was an amazing experience, that I would describe as both fun and rewarding.